reyadussalahin/problem-solving/README.md

 This repository is created to organize the solutions of problems related to data structures and algorithms.
 And if possible, provide an easier way to learn problem solutions as well as the concepts of data structures and algorithms.

 # Languages used for solution
 - C
 - C++
 - Java
 - Python

 # How to structure the problem solutions
-## The structure to organize the problem solutions is basically as follows:
 ### For ojs, those provide unique problem id
 **Format: {category_name}/{sub_category_name}/{oj_name}/{F+problem_id}/{Solution.ext}**
 Example: